soupi/learn-haskell-blog-generator/src/07-environment.md

 After filling this record with the requested information, we can pass it as input to any function that might need it.
 This is a simple approach that can definitely work for small projects.
-But when the project gets bigger and many nested functions need the same information, threading the environment can get tedious.
+But sometimes when the project gets bigger and many nested functions need the same information, threading the environment can get tedious.